“Medieval tile. Medieval pottery. Another piece of pottery. More tile. Animal bone.” Paul Gething, archaeologist, picked through his finds.

 “The rule of thumb is the wider the gap, the nearer it is to our own time.
 Roman fields have a three-metre gap between the ridges, medieval ones from five to eight metres.”

 Paul was winning the argument before we’d gone a mile.
 I asked him if there were any other archaeological landscape features that an amateur could spot and he pointed to a roughly circular patch of nettles sitting alone in the corner of a nearby field.
 Nettles love phosphorus, and the excrement of cattle and sheep is rich in the element.
-Those solitary patches I’d often seen in the past usually marked the site of a medieval sheep or cow pen.
+These solitary patches usually marked the site of a medieval sheep or cow pen.
 Although the enclosure had disappeared, the plants lived on on the bounty left by the long-dead animals.

 A couple of miles inland, with the Cheviots looming in the distance, we arrived at another BRP dig.
 This one cut through the grass, topsoil and subsoil to reveal the limits of a prehistoric lake.
 One of the archaeologists there told me that in Mesolithic times, that is between 10,000 and 5,000 years ago, where we were standing was a large figure-eight-shaped lake, and we were standing at the pinch point of the lake.
 It was the obvious place for a settlement, but our distant ancestors were proving elusive.
 The archaeologists had only uncovered the remains of a millennia-old ditch so far.